mctinker/Map-Tasker/README.md

 This is an application in support of [Tasker](https://tasker.joaoapps.com/) that is intended to run on a desktop running Windows, OS X or Linux (see [Note 1](#1)).

-I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, my phone was too small to navigate over my Projects, Profiles, Tasks and Scenes.
-So I wrote a Python program for my MAC to provide an indented list of my entire configuration based on my Tasker backup XML file that I saved to my Google Drive.
+I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, and my phone was too small to navigate over my Projects, Profiles, Tasks and Scenes.
+So I wrote a Python program for my desktop to provide a complete map of my entire configuration based on my Tasker backup XML file that I saved to my local desktop drive.

+Over time, I refined the map by providing many additional options.

-The Tasker backup or exported XML can either be manually uploaded to your PC/Mac/Linux/cloud-drive, or this program can fetch it directly from your Android device (see [Note 2](#2)).
+The Tasker backup or exported XML can either be manually uploaded to your PC/Mac/Linux/cloud drive, or this program can retrieve it directly from your Android device (see [Note 2](#2)).

-### Features
+## Features

 - Your choice of output detail level, from a summary overview to a very detailed level of your configuration.
 - Display just a single Project, Profile, or Task.